 - Preheat oven to 400 degrees.
 Butter a 6 to 8-cup shallow gratin or baking dish.

-- Cut the squash in half, remove the seeds and place, cut side up, in a rimmed baking pan.
+- Cut squash in half lengthwise, remove seeds and place, cut side up, in a rimmed baking pan.
 Season with salt and pepper, cover with aluminum foil and bake until tender but not mushy, around 1 hour.
 Set aside and let cool enough to handle.
 Leave the oven on.

-- While the squash is cooking, slice the baguette into 1/2-inch pieces and toast the slices until light brown.
+- While the squash is cooking, slice baguette into 1/4 to 1/2-inch pieces and toast slices until light brown.
 Set aside.

 - Once the squash is cool enough to handle, reheat the leek mixture.

 - Scoop the flesh from 1/2 of the squash into large pieces and place in the prepared baking dish, covering the bottom.
 Season lightly with salt and pepper.

 - Place approximately 1/2 of the baguette slices over the squash to cover, with space in between the slices.
 Cover with 1/2 of the leek mixture and 1/2 of the Gruyere cheese.